What is Zapier?

 In the Draftbit app:

-• Open the API & Cloud Services tab from the top menu bar.
+• Open the Data modal from the left menu bar.

 • From the Add a service menu, click on REST API.